RafaelOrti/allfunds-news/backend/README.md

 - POST:

   - /news/ -> It allows to create news in the database.
-It returns a JSON object 'createdNew' with the created new.
-THis endpoint is only used for an external tool to add news, not by the app.
+It returns a JSON object with the created new.
+This endpoint is only used for an external tool to add news, not by the app.

 - FETCH:

   - /news/:id -> It allows to archive a new.
 This endpoint add 'archiveDate' with the date of archivement to the new with the id provided.
-It returns a JSON object 'updatedNew' with the new modified as defined above.
+It returns a JSON object  with the new modified.

 - DELETE:
   - /news/:id -> It allows to delete a new.
 The new with the id provided will be deleted from the database.
 When a new is deleted it returns a JSON object with 'msg': "Deleted".